Lost World (pinball)

 Lost World is a pinball machine released by Bally in 1977.

 Design

-Lost World is the first pinball machine that uses electronic sounds which replaces chimes.
+Lost World is the first pinball machine that uses electronic sounds to replace chimes.
 It is also the first machine that uses a backglass produced by the four-color process.

 The backglass depicts a hybrid of a dinosaur/dragon, a gargoyle-winged hero, and a scantily dressed woman.
 The border was intended to be a Gothic style carving.
 Artist Paul Faris stated that the faces of these two figures were based on himself and his wife.

 The game is the first to use electronic sounds, with the soundboard replacing chimes used in earlier machines; these sounds are played from a speaker under the cabinet.